Skip to main content

 /**

-* Notify client of inventory change - called from server
+* Update web UI with inventory - called from client

 */